 Daily Average 224.22 200.27

-*In this particular case, the expenses were higher than originally budgeted due to the cost of the business class airfare for me for the long flight from South Africa to Ireland.
+*In this case, the expenses were higher than initially budgeted due to the cost of the business class airfare for me for the long flight from South Africa to Ireland.
 In the majority of cases, we both fly coach.

 Enjoy the day and evening!